IslamSulaiman4/E-commerce-react-app/README.md

 - 🛒 Product listings with product details
 - 🧾 Add to cart and shopping cart management
-- 🔍 Search and filter options (limited due to API constraints)
+- 🔍 Search and filter functionality (note: limited due to API constraints)
 - 💬 Clean and interactive UI design
 - ⚛️ Built with React components, using React Router for navigation